sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 DreamBooth's model is a new approach to text-to-image "personalisation" (which can be adapted to the user's specific image generation needs) of diffusion models.

+To use it, simply export the model as a ckpt and you can then load it into the UI you want.

+This section uses Shivam Shirao's [version](https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth)

 ## Configuration requirements

 Windows systems require at least 16, Linux systems require more than 8 GB of VRAM